yonggqiii/it5100a-notes/src/typeclasses/sections/typeclasses.md

 Constrains on type variables are not limited to class methods.
-In fact, we can, and probably should, make functions that use `area` polymorphic over type variables, constrained by `HasArea`.
+In fact, we can, and probably should, make functions that use `area` polymorphically over type variables, constrained by `HasArea`.
 Let us consider a function that sums the area over a list of shapes, and another one over a list of rooms: